 Statistically, the more embryos I have, the higher the probability of finding a genetically normal one.
 The number doesn’t affect the quality, it affects the statistical probability of finding a good embryo for someone who’s over 40 years old.

 This breaks my heart.
-This type of treatment is what we used to do at IVF Spain over 20 years ago.
+This type of treatment is what we used to do over 20 years ago.
 These days, we use our own in-house protocol for treating patients with PCOS.
 With an AMH as high as yours, you could be an egg donor.
 However, we have to be mindful of egg quality.
 With a mild treatment and an antagonist (to avoid overstimulation), we could expect over 20 eggs.
 These eggs, however, are not guaranteed to fertilize well.
-Usually, for five embryos the success rate would be about 50%.
-However, with PCOS that number drops down to 30%.
+Usually, for five embryos, the success rate would be about 50%.
+However, with PCOS that number drops to 30%.
 Don’t worry, however.
 If you can generate 30 eggs, I expect about six or seven blastocysts.
 At your age, 10 percent of blastocysts should be genetically normal.
 That means out of eight blastocysts, one – maybe two – will be good to go.
 What you need to do is prepare yourself for a totally different approach.
 In cases like yours, we focus on the embryo – generate the embryo, freeze, genetics work and biopsy.
 Then, in the next cycle, we attempt a transfer.
-However, if we see that despite you being able to generate a lot of eggs but they can’t reach the blastocyst stage due to your age, that’s when I would recommend egg donation.
+However, if we see that despite your being able to generate a lot of eggs but they can’t reach the blastocyst stage due to your age, that’s when I would recommend egg donation.
 In this day and age, however, I would fight for your own genetics until the very end.

 Q10 is FDA approved and there are some papers showing that it has a positive effect on eggs quality, so I would say yes.